-The Board met 30 times during the last fiscal year.
-Each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he or she served, held during the portion of the last fiscal year for which he or she was a director or committee member, with the exception of Mr. Scott Canute, who recused himself from 14 meetings due to the subject matter under consideration and proposals being discussed.
+The Board met eight times during the last fiscal year.
+Each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he served, held during the portion of the last fiscal year for which he or she was a director or committee member.